 3 credits.
-An examination of popular and contemporary literature for young adults including the development of instructional techniques that
+An examination of popular and contemporary literature for young adults including the development of instructional techniques that integrate literature throughout the middle and secondary school curriculum.

 EDU3344 Teaching Communication Arts and Literature in Middle and Secondary Schools

 4 credits.
 Trends, issues, objectives, methods, and materials for teaching literature, writing and the language arts in middle and secondary schools.
 Taken concurrently with EDU3420